Nsralla/Case-Study-2-Machine-Learning-Analysis/README.md

 3-Clean project structure — separation of code, docs and data for maintainability.

 ## How it works (high-level)
-Data ingestion — load raw CSV/Excel data into pandas.
+1-Data ingestion — load raw CSV/Excel data into pandas.

-Exploration & cleaning — handle missing values, outliers and categorical encoding.
+2-Exploration & cleaning — handle missing values, outliers and categorical encoding.

-Feature engineering — scaling, PCA dimensionality reduction and manual domain features.
+3-Feature engineering — scaling, PCA dimensionality reduction and manual domain features.

-Model training — compare SVM, Random Forest and MLP with GridSearchCV.
+4-odel training — compare SVM, Random Forest and MLP with GridSearchCV.

-Evaluation — precision/recall, confusion matrices and model explanation.
+5-Evaluation — precision/recall, confusion matrices and model explanation.

-Reporting — compile findings into the PDF for stakeholders.
+6-Reporting — compile findings into the PDF for stakeholders.